 Features

-Programmable NFTs
+Programmable NFTs (pNFTs)

-As mentioned in the overview page, Programmable NFTs (PNFTs) are a new asset standard that allows creators to define custom rules on specific operations and delegate more granularly to third-party authorities.
+As mentioned in the overview page, Programmable NFTs (pNFTs) are a new asset standard that allows creators to define custom rules on specific operations and delegate more granularly to third-party authorities.

 No More Bypassing Token Metadata

 Because the Token Metadata program is built on top of the SPL Token program, any owner or spl-token delegate can interact with the SPL Token program directly and bypass the Token Metadata program on vital operations like transferring and burning.
-Whilst this creates a nice composibility pattern between programs it also means the Token Metadata program cannot enforce any rules on behalf of the creators.
+Whilst this creates a nice composability pattern between programs it also means the Token Metadata program cannot enforce any rules on behalf of the creators.

 Programmable NFTs work as follows:

-• The Token account of the PNFT is always frozen on the SPL Token program, regardless of whether the PNFT is delegated or not.
+• The Token account of the pNFT is always frozen on the SPL Token program, regardless of whether the pNFT is delegated or not.
 This ensures that no one can bypass the Token Metadata program by interacting with the SPL Token program directly.

-• Whenever an operation is performed on the Token account of a PNFT, the Token Metadata program thaws the account, performs the operation, and then freezes the account again.
+• Whenever an operation is performed on the Token account of a pNFT, the Token Metadata program thaws the account, performs the operation, and then freezes the account again.
 All of this happens atomically in the same instruction.
-That way, all operations that could be made on the SPL Token program are still available to PNFTs but they are always performed through the Token Metadata program.
+That way, all operations that could be made on the SPL Token program are still available to pNFTs but they are always performed through the Token Metadata program.

-• When a Token Delegate is set on a PNFT, the information is stored in a Token Record account.
-Since PNFTs are always frozen on the SPL Token program, it is the responsibility of the Token Record account to keep track of whether the PNFT is really locked or not.
+• When a Token Delegate is set on a pNFT, the information is stored in a Token Record account.
+Since pNFTs are always frozen on the SPL Token program, it is the responsibility of the Token Record account to keep track of whether the pNFT is really locked or not.

-• Because every single operation that affects a PNFT must go through the Token Metadata program, we created a bottleneck that allows us to enforce authorization rules for these operations.
+• Because every single operation that affects a pNFT must go through the Token Metadata program, we created a bottleneck that allows us to enforce authorization rules for these operations.
 These rules are defined in a Rule Set account managed by the Token Auth Rules program.

-Essentially, this gives PNFTs the ability to:
+Essentially, this gives pNFTs the ability to:

 1. Have more granular delegates.